Finding fresh economics for the 21st century

 For 50 years, the scientific prestige of the Nobel Prize has given authority to economic ideas at the heart of this system.
 And even though the stark consequences of the 2008 financial crisis are still felt today, these out-dated ideas remain dominant.

 We urgently need to reroute society away from this catastrophic path.
 That starts with fresh economic thinking.

 Who are the thinkers and doers finding the economic solutions we need to meet the challenges of the 21st century?
-Find out about our finalists here and more about our winner, Mariana Mazzucato here.
+Find out about our finalists here and more about our winner in 2019, Mariana Mazzucato.

 Find our more about the Nobel Prize in Economics and its influence in our blog here.

 Nominations and voting for the Not the Nobel Prize was an open, democratic, two-stage process.

 In stage one, anyone could nominate, discuss and vote for fresh economic thinkers and doers on our platform.
 We had almost 60 nominations and over 1,000 votes.

 In stage two, the top seven individuals from stage one went through to a second round public vote.
 The #NotTheNobel campaign received huge attention on social media with over 1.3m impressions and about 25,000 engagements on Twitter alone.
 The winner was announced at a livestreamed event in London.

 Read articles on Nobel Economics Prize winners here in our magazine, The Mint.
 Join the discussion on social media #NotTheNobel.

 Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the page.